 - 4. The risks facing the organisation can be split into two main categories: - a.
-Strategic Risks which may threaten the achievement of the Council's objectives, and, - b.
+Strategic Risks which may threaten the achievement of the Council's objectives, and - b.
 Operational Risks which members and staff may encounter in the daily course of their work. - 5.
 These categories can also be further analysed to identify the types of risk that would be included under each as follows:

-STRATEGIC OPERATIONAL Political: failure to deliver key objectives or policies of other levels of Government Professional: professional competences of staff Economic: the Council's ability to meet its financial commitments Financial: financial planning and control and the adequacy of insurance cover the effects in changes in demographic, residential or socio-economic trends Legal: possible breaches of legislation on the Council's ability to deliver its objectives Technological: Physical: the Council's capacity to deal with technological change or its ability to use technology to meet changing demands fire, security, accident prevention and health & safety Legislative: Contractual:
+STRATEGIC OPERATIONAL Political: failure to deliver key objectives or policies of other levels of Government Professional: professional competences of staff Economic: Financial: the Council's ability to meet its financial commitments financial planning and control and the adequacy of insurance cover Social: Legal: the effects in changes in demographic, residential or socio-economic trends on the Council's ability to deliver its objectives possible breaches of legislation Technological: Physical: the Council's capacity to deal with technological change or its ability to use technology to meet changing demands fire, security, accident prevention and health & safety Legislative: Contractual: current or potential changes in national or European law. the failure of contractors to deliver services or goods to agreed costs and specifications

-STRATEGIC OPERATIONAL current or potential changes in national or European law. the failure of contractors to deliver services or goods to agreed costs and specifications Environmental: Technological: the environmental consequences of service delivery (in terms of energy efficiency, pollution, re-cycling, landfill needs, emissions etc.) reliance on operational equipment (IT systems or equipment and machinery) Environmental: pollution, noise or energy efficiency of on- Competitive: going service operation. the competitiveness of the service/ the ability to deliver best value.
-Bon Bon was aparament Customer: failure to recognise the changing needs and expectations of the community
+STRATEGIC OPERATIONAL Environmental: the environmental consequences of service delivery (in terms of energy efficiency, pollution, re-cycling, landfill needs, emissions etc.) Technological: reliance on operational equipment (IT systems or equipment and machinery) Competitive: the competitiveness of the service/ the ability to deliver best value.
+Customer: failure to recognise the changing needs and expectations of the community Environmental: pollution, noise or energy efficiency of ongoing service operation.